 Modular Components for Ultralight Tents & Shelters

-Shelters comprised of modular components are perfect way to customize your shelter to the expected weather, and shave weight when you're confident you can forgo some protections.
+Shelters comprised of modular components are a perfect way to customize your shelter to the expected weather, and shave weight when you're confident you can forgo some protections.
 Visit our article that details Modular Accessories for a discussion of groundsheets, bivy sacks, and other components to pair with floorless shelters for increased weather and bug protection.

 Stakes & Guy Lines

-Most of the ultralight tents and shelters we tested include guy line, but you'll need to purchase stakes separately for most.
-The manufacturers often have several types of ultralight stakes available, but you may want to carry as many as four different types is you're really counting the fractions of an ounce.
+Most of the ultralight tents and shelters we tested include guy lines, but you'll need to purchase stakes separately for most.
+The manufacturers often have several types of ultralight stakes available, but you may want to carry as many as four different types if you're really counting the fractions of an ounce.
 See our favorite guy line and stakes here.
 You may want to add additional guy line to your set-up kit or replace the stock lines with lighter options.

 Several of the products we tested here are available in either DCF (formerly known as Cuben fiber) or SilNylon.
 DCF is significantly more expensive, but lighter, supremely waterproof, and less prone to stretching.
 Visit this section of our Buying Advice for Backpacking Tents for a detailed comparison of SilNylon, DCF fiber, and the PU coated fabrics used in most traditional tents.